Our Mission and Vision:

 Inner wilderness.
 Many of these earth skills are of a physical nature but if you tune into the process of weaving a basket or tanning a hide, you will start to notice something deeper happening within you.
 If you use these physical skills to help reflect, guide, awaken certain parts of you that need attention, they become a powerful vessel to help you kindle a deep relationship with yourself and your inner wildness.

 Caretaker Role.
 The caretaker role is behind everything we do at Way of the Earth.
 It’s a way of being in relationship with life around us that encourages abundance.
-We believe humans were designed to play a role in navigating various ecosystems’ development in a way that encourages health and diversity.
-We integrate permaculture, follow native peoples’ practices, use modern eco-friendly technology, and mimic nature in the way nurtures the land.
+We believe humans were designed to play a role in navigating various ecosystems’ development in a way that promotes health and diversity.
+We integrate permaculture, practice earth living skills specific to this bioregion, use modern eco-friendly technology, and mimic nature in the way nurtures the land.
 Whether that means thinning over-crowded tree stands for firewood, or encouraging tasty dandelions to re-oxygenate and re-mineralize damaged soils, we are striving to embody the caretaker role.